The Left Ear: Plot

 After the exams, Zhang Yang and Jiang Jiao go out for dinner with their high school friends.
 After seeing Li Bala's name on Zhang Yang's phone, Jiang Jiao forces Zhang Yang to make a choice between her and Li Bala.
 Zhang Yang calls Li Bala a slut to appease Jiang Jiao, but the moment is caught on Jiang Jiao's camcorder, which is later stolen by Hei Ren's subordinate.
 Hei Ren, a gangster who is in love with Li Bala, assumes that Zhang Yang is playing with her feelings, and shows the video tape to Li Bala.
 Unable to accept the fact, Li Bala heads to find Zhang Yang to clarify the misunderstanding.
-However, she unfortunately dies in a car accident along the way.
+However, she dies in a car accident along the way.
 As she is dying, Li Bala whispers her last words into Li'er's ears, telling her to pass it on to Zhang Yang.
 However, because of her condition, Li Er is unable to hear what Li Bala says.

 After graduation, Zhang Yang and Jiang Jiao head to Beijing while Li Er and Xu Yi go to Shanghai.
 Li Er and Xu Yi start to date, but soon break up after Li Er finds out that Xu Yi is cheating on her.
 Li Er heads back to her hometown, where she chances upon Zhang Yang, whom she eventually forgives.
 She chances upon a note left by Li Bala, who wrote that she wanted Zhang Yang to be happy.
 Li Er decides to pass on the note to Zhang Yang, telling him that it is Li Bala's last words for him.